jiangyigithub/my_offer/longman3000/vlog/36that.md

 **thick**
 *bold*
-The furniture was thick with dust
+The furniture was thick with dust.

 **thin**
 Most high school girls say they want to be thinner.